 11 Professor James Malone-Lee, Emeritus Professor of Nephrology, University College London, personal communication, 27 January 2018 www.chronicutiaustralia.org.au/chronic-uti/how-chronic-uti-forms/ Accessed 15 September 2018

-In Professor Malone-Lee’s UK clinic, a chronic UTI diagnosis is based on a patient’s symptoms, history and signs of infection found by microscopy looking at an immediately fresh, unspun, unstained and undiluted urine sample.
+In Professor Malone-Lee’s Chronic UTI Clinic (10 Harley Street, London), a chronic UTI diagnosis is based on a patient’s symptoms, history and signs of infection found by microscopy looking at an immediately fresh, unspun, unstained and undiluted urine sample.
 The microscopy is looking for evidence of white blood cells (pus cells fighting infection) and epithelial cells (shedding of the bladder lining as part of the natural immune response).
+Professor Malone-Lee is the author of ‘Cystitis Unmasked’.
+You can learn more in our 2021 interview with Professor Malone-Lee here.

 You can also read-up on the LUTS treatment protocol in the following research papers, published 2018: